railsbridge-boston/railsbridge-boston/views/curriculum/CRUD_with_scaffolding.markdown

 `app/models/topic.rb`

 * This file contains code for our topic model.
 If you look at it its nearly blank.
-Creating, reading, updating, and deleting records is built into rails.

-If you've written HTML before many lines in the views should look familiar.
-Rails views are HTML with some extra code added to display data from the database.

 `app/views/topics`